-The following article gives information about circulation problems, especially for legs, hands and feet as well as all round poor circulation.
+The following article gives information about circulation problems, especially for the extremities such as the legs, hands and feet.
 There are many things you can do to help with this.

 What is Poor Circulation?